AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 ### Granular control of exported segments {#segments-control}

-Using the new self-service segment sharing integration via the Experience Cloud Audiences destination, you can select which segments to export to Audience Manager and beyond.
-The legacy segment sharing integration did not allow for a granular control of which segments should be exported to the solutions.
+Use the new self-service segment sharing integration via the Experience Cloud Audiences destination to select which segments to export to Audience Manager and beyond.
+This allows you to determine which segments you want to share with other Experience Cloud solutions and which segments you want to keep in Experience Platform exclusively.

+The legacy segment sharing integration did not allow for a granular control of which segments should be exported to Audience Manager and beyond.

 ### Share Experience Platform segments with further Experience Cloud solutions {#share-segments-with-other-solutions}